We research and explore the coolest ghost towns and historic locations in Ohio!

 Location: 40.802631, -82.655951

-on SR 314 at the railroad crossing between Hook Rd & Cookton Grange Rd Remnants: none known
+on SR 314 at the railroad crossing between Hook Rd and Cookton Grange Rd Remnants: none known

-Description: The town was founded by Damsell W. Cook (1832 – 1922) & Anna (Murray) Cook (1841 – 1913).
+Description: The town was founded by Damsell W. Cook (1832 – 1922) and Anna (Murray) Cook (1841 – 1913).
 Cookton was on the Pittsburgh, Ft.
-Wayne, & Chicago Railroad, also called the Panhandle Route, & had a waterhouse for the railroad which is now a pile of rubble on the south side of the tracks east of the GPS coordinates.
-A school (Springfield Township No. 3) was on the south side of Beam Rd between SR 314 & the railroad tracks.
-Damsell & Anna were buried with relatives in Shelby – Oakland Cemetery on SR 61 (S Gamble St) north of town in Shelby in Sharon Township.
-The waterhouse was on land owned by Samuel Brandt (1846 – 1913) & Arey (Musselman) Brandt (1849 – 1922).
+Wayne, & Chicago Railroad, also called the Panhandle Route, and had a waterhouse for the railroad which is now a pile of rubble on the south side of the tracks east of the GPS coordinates.
+A school (Springfield Township No. 3) was on the south side of Beam Rd between SR 314 and the railroad tracks.
+Damsell and Anna were buried with relatives in Shelby – Oakland Cemetery on SR 61 (S Gamble St) north of town in Shelby in Sharon Township.
+The waterhouse was on land owned by Samuel Brandt (1846 – 1913) and Arey (Musselman) Brandt (1849 – 1922).
 They were buried with relatives in Greenlawn Cemetery on SR 181 (Crawford – Richland Line Rd) in Crestline in Sandusky Township.